theRealAph/ScopeLocals/README.md

 - *Inheritance* — The `ThreadLocal` persistence problem can be much worse when using large numbers of threads because`ThreadLocal`s may be inherited from parent to child thread.
-When a `ThreadLocal` `L` is set to a value `V` by some Java `Thread` `T` the implementation requires allocating some storage private to thread `T` that holds a link from `L` to `V`.
-  If a newly created child `Thread` inherits `L` then it also has to allocate its own storage.
-When an application uses many `Thread`s and they, in turn, inherit many `ThreadLocals` this can add significant memory costs.
+Each thread has to allocate storage for every thread local variable set in that thread.
+If a newly created child `Thread` inherits the thread local it has to allocate its own storage.
+When an application uses many `Thread`s and they, in turn, inherit many `ThreadLocals` this can add significant memory costs

   Child threads cannot share the storage used by the parent thread because `ThreadLocal`s are mutable.
 The `ThreadLocal` API requires the parent and